e-permit/e-permit.github.io/README.md

 - The parties that deliver and receive the e-permit are known in advance of the exchange.
 - Information about the usage (enter/exit permits) of the permit is important for the countries (permit quota/usage).

-![w:1000](img/e-permit-flow.png)

 Considering the above-mentioned characteristics; the permit has an authentic format, it is created by the issuing authority and sealed for the quota authority.
 According to this standard, each authority must provide its own e-seal to sign digital message and permits with its own private key.

+![w:1000](img/e-permit-flow.png)

+## Concepts

+### Authority

+The authority is defined as a country or organization that issues permits, quotas or verifies the permits.
+If the authority is a country, the authority code is the two letter country code.
+If the authority is an organization, the authority code is the unique identifier of the organization.
+For example, TR, UZ, UA, BSEC etc. Each authority has its own e-seal to sign the data.

+### Quota Authority(Issued For)

+The quota authority(country or organization) that defines the dozvola(permit) quota for the issuing authority.
+In general it is the same with control authority however in some cases it can be an organization e.g. BSEC, TRACECA.

+### Issuing Authority(Issuer)

+The authority that is responsible for issuing dozvola(permit) for its hauliers.
+It should be only a country.

+### Control Authority

+The authority that is responsible for verify the dozvola.
+It should be only a country.

 ## Flow